g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

       Flow Label Transmit: No, Flow Label Receive: No 10                        rmt   RM
 ```
-Buy why?
-Because our RR advertised the route without change the next-hop, following the standard rules of BGP.
-Then, R2 receives the route and advertises his route, so it considers the pseudowire up.
+But why?
+Because our RR advertised the route without changing the next-hop, following the standard rules of BGP.
+Then, R2 receives the route and advertises its own route, so it considers the pseudowire up.

-Now, I have a knob to change this behavior:
+Fortunately, there is a knob to change this behavior:
 ```
 set protocols bgp group eBGP-AS65503-LU multihop no-nexthop-change
 ```
-This way, when our RR will advertise the routes, the next-hop will not be changed.
+This way, when our RR advertises the routes, the next-hop will not be changed.
 ```
 root@RR> show route advertising-protocol bgp 10.0.1.3